 Usually, the best treatment is to remove the pheochromocytoma.

 Most pheochromocytomas grow within the adrenal glands.
 About 10% grow in chromaffin cells outside the adrenal glands.
-Only 5% of pheochromocytomas that grow within the adrenal glands are cancerous, but this percentage is higher for those outside the adrenal glands.
-Pheochromocytomas may occur in men or women at any age, but they are most common in people between the ages of 30 and 60.
+Less than 10% of pheochromocytomas that grow within the adrenal glands are cancerous, but this percentage is higher for those outside the adrenal glands.
+Pheochromocytomas may occur in men or women at any age, but they are most common in people between the ages of 20 and 40.

 Some people who develop pheochromocytomas have a rare inherited condition called multiple endocrine neoplasia Multiple Endocrine Neoplasia Syndromes (MEN) Multiple endocrine neoplasia syndromes are rare, inherited disorders in which several endocrine glands develop noncancerous (benign) or cancerous (malignant) tumors or grow excessively without... read more that makes them prone to tumors in the thyroid, parathyroid, and adrenal glands.
 Pheochromocytomas may also develop in people who have von Hippel–Lindau disease Von Hippel–Lindau Disease (VHL) Von Hippel-Lindau disease is a rare hereditary disorder that causes noncancerous and/or cancerous tumors to develop in several organs.
 Von Hippel-Lindau disease is caused by mutations in a gene... read more and in those who have neurofibromatosis Neurofibromatosis Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are... read more (von Recklinghausen disease) or a number of other genetic diseases.
 It is likely that nearly 50% of people who have pheocromocytomas have a genetic or familial disease such as these.